Film review: Beetlejuice Beetlejuice

 The Beetlejuice universe is a place that’s a law unto itself; it’s an undead Alice In Wonderland.
 The spooky sets, practical effects, prosthetics and stop motion animations are a delight on the eyes.
 There’s a few stylised vignettes, some of which seem to go off on novel tangents that serve to indulge the director more than for any other apparent purpose, but remain highly entertaining nonetheless.
 Overall it feels like a fresh take rather than a rehashing of old material that doesn’t rely on nostalgia to work, although it can still be found.
 There’s a more sophisticated narrative than the original presumably to cater for modern audiences, but how well this update will age remains to be seen.

 Monumental levels of skill and talent that have gone into this well crafted and tastefully made movie.
 At the heart of this hysterical ghost train ride is a subtle cautionary tale, warning us not of the dead, but the living.
-Whether you’re familiar with the works of Tim Burton or not, there is something for everyone here, but if you are it will no doubt it will speak to you on many levels.
+Whether you’re familiar with the works of Tim Burton or not, there is something for everyone here, but if you are no doubt it will speak to you on many levels.

 Author: Dan, Kingston Store